Youth ministry: A calling well worth it

 In 2012, military suicides hit a record high since the armed forces began tracking such tragedies.
 Self-inflicted military deaths outnumbered deaths that took place in combat.
 The rate is down slightly in 2013 - 161 potential suicides happened this year - but a military suicide takes places about every 18 hours.

 Many times, chaplains are the first wave of defense against suicide, said U.S. Navy Chap.
-Fred McGuffin, who is/p>/p>/p>... [continue]
+Fred McGuffin, who is assigned to the Marine Corps in New Orleans.
+Junior chaplains "deal with it often."

 Executive Board approves 2014 convention budget